 Diane Coleman shared that an RFP was issued for a "Money follows the person" demonstration project.
 The project is designed to move persons from an institutional setting into the community.
-This project could be a way to give more flexibility and choice to individuals in need of some form of long term care.
+This project could be a way to give more flexibility and choice to special needs individuals.

-She stated that IDHS had funded the centers for independent living to help about 1000 persons over the last several years with a similar program, Community Reiteration.
-Moving the first 900 persons over a 6 year period saved the government about \$55 million, according to IDHS figures.
-In FY'06 IDOA began implementing a similar program for seniors called "Home Again".
+She stated that INCIL had helped about 1000 persons over the last several years with a similar program, "Home Again".
+Moving the first 900 persons over a 6 year period saved the government about \$55 million.